All my life I’ve been a powerful intuitive

 However, he couldn’t explain it and so I was left with the message “that’s not something you should share or be proud of”.

 So, I tucked the most truest part of me away.
-So often in childhood I heard “you’re too sensitive” or “too much”.
+So often in childhood I heard “you’re too sensitive” or “too much”– being an empath was something to hide.

-I spent a lot of time trying not to be myself and be what my family wanted— quiet, well-behaved, successful in school and in work and detached from my emotions.
+I spent a lot of time trying not to be myself and instead, be what my family wanted— quiet, well-behaved, successful in school and detached from my emotions.

 Addiction.
 Alcholism.
 Co-dependency.
 Sexual assault and rape.
 Suicide.
 Mental Illness.
 Emotional neglect.
 Physical and emotional abuse.